 At Bison Security, we believe that the right vacant site security should address the below dilemmas:

 Squatters have rights, and that makes it more challenging for a site owner trying to remove them.
 In the UK, squatting in public property is not considered a crime.
-This definition, however, does not magically make the security risks that they pose disappear.
 The law advises the use of CCTV alarm systems among other measures to discourage squatters from entering the development site in the first place.

 What is a squatter in the UK?